Delitzsch: Air traffic

 Leipzig/Halle Airport is located 14 mi southwest of Delitzsch.

-Local businesses
+Economy

 The most important industries in Delitzsch included the sugar and confectionery industry.
 Currently, the Delitzscher Chocolate Factory (acquired on 1 October 2008 by the Halloren Chocolate Factory AG), the EuroMaint Rail GmbH (former rail car plant SFW Delitzsch GmbH), URSA Insulation and the Smurfit Kappa Corrugated board plant are the major industrial employers.
 Most of these big companies are located in the industrial area on the south-west side.

 Due to the EU production quotas for sugar, the sugar factory (Südzucker) was shut down in 2001.

 Lignite mining was discontinued in the early 1990s, the remaining mines are planned to be a system of lakes and heathland in an arc from the southwest to the north.